joelmagner/ScammersByeBye/README.md

 To run the script, you need PIP/PIP3 and **import requests**
 * $ sudo pip install requests

-To modify the script to work, you need to get the field-names(eg. Username, Password) from the network log (chrome console works fine) to the form that you want to flood.
+To modify the script to work, you need to get the POST-url & field-names(eg. Username, Password) from the network log (chrome console works fine) to the form that you want to flood.

 **Simple way to increase the length of the namelist in JSON-format.**